DOI-ONRR/doi-extractives-data/CONTRIBUTING.md

 #### Updating the Docker container

-Whenever you update the repository using e.g. `git pull`, run `bash docker-update.sh` again to rebuild the Docker container and fetch any new dependencies.
+Whenever you update the repository using e.g. `git pull`, run `docker-compose build jekyll` again to rebuild the Docker container and fetch any new dependencies.
+Building a single `-compose.yml` service at first caches all of the build steps and makes it faster to build the remaining services.

 #### Uninstalling or resetting the Docker container